Braunston Village CharityBraunston Village Hall - Hiring and InformationBVN (Braunston Village news)

 Wild About Gardens

-The BVGA continues to raise awareness about the importance of gardens in Braunston for wildlife.
-You may have attended the talk about hedgehogs, or enjoyed the wildlife friendly gardens during Open Gardens.
+The BVGA continues to raise awareness about the importance of gardens in Braunston for wildlife and mental wellbeing.
+We hope you enjoyed the wildlife friendly gardens on show during Open Gardens.
 Perhaps you bought open flowered plants from the plant stall or peat free compost from the Garden Store.

 We would like to encourage you to plant for wildlife in your Braunston gardens.
-The BVGA looks after the Jubilee Garden and Village Hall car park borders and planters.
+The BVGA looks after the Jubilee Garden, Village Hall car park borders and planters, the Jetty Fields garden, two borders at the bottom lock and Butchers bridge.
 The Jubilee Garden is great for wildlife with plenty of cover and some secret places, especially for insects.
+The Jetty Fields garden is mainly in two parts, the formal top section and the woodland lower section, it has been a challenge to find plants for this area in particular but we hope you can see the difference.

 They say,“The best thing we gardeners can do is think about the whole life cycle, so we are creating feeding grounds for caterpillars, butterflies and everything else that depends on them.
 This doesn’t mean sacrificing your whole garden, but perhaps allowing an area that could support a new generation of butterflies, but which may also feed hungry baby birds.”
-Download your free butterfly gardening guide from the RHS website and add your garden to the UK-wide digital map.
+We'd like to hear any success stories from you!

 The Wildlife Trusts say that due to the overuse of pesticides and habitat loss 41% of insects face extinction.
 That's why your garden is so important and can provide a valuable home for wildlife.
 There are plenty of ways you can make your garden bug friendly; from the plants you choose to setting aside a special section to grow wild.
 How about building an insect hotel?
 Check out the Wildlife Trust website for clearly explained ideas about how to ‘Go wild in your garden’.